LiskHQ/lisk-token-claim/documentation/Taking_Snapshot.md

    > **Synchronization from scratch may take up to days.**

-   > **To test this functionality before Snapshot Height has reached, you can edit `system.backup.height` to a smaller amount at file `config/mainnet/config.json`**
+   > **To test this functionality before Snapshot Height has reached, you can edit `system.backup.height` to a lower height at file `config/mainnet/config.json`**

    ```
    # Record current path